FreeBonde/FreeBonde-TrustChain-Demo/README.md

+# 🚀 TrustChain Hackathon Submission
+This repository contains the prototype developed for the NGI TrustChain Hackathon (Nov 2025).

 # FreeBonde x TrustChain Hackathon

 A prototype demonstrating how decentralized identity (DID), verifiable credentials (VCs), and secure data flows can enhance trust and transparency in indoor smart farming.